Ashley Collins: The Subject of the Horse as Contemporary Art

 Although approximately half of her body of work incorporates portions of a figurative horse, Collins is known in part for her emphasis that she does not paint horses.
 The horse is a metaphor – unlike those whose are attached to the western romance with horses-Collins contemporary layered works poetically address sociological and psychological issues of power, strength, love, endurance.
 "Collins primary collector base is focused primarily on contemporary art, as her works simply transcend and surpass other categories" Her frequent use of the horse imagery represents the soul of those in life that help us along our path and touch us in ways inexplicable.
 For some, these angels may appear as strangers speaking just the right words, a family member to lean on, a partner in life or business who steps beyond the bounds with true strength, or friend whose steadfast commitment shines so brightly as to allow the sharing of light.
-The soul that changed Collins’ life happened to appear in the form of a horse.
+The soul that changed Collins's life happened to appear in the form of a horse.
 The fact that the relationship was with a four-legged soul rather than a two-legged soul, was irrelevant to Collins.
 It is this overwhelming love given to another that Collins paints, the form itself is immaterial.
 “If you try to paint the horse literally, you wind up with a very shallow image that will look and feel “off” – you cannot improve on the horse or nature, but rather, offer an interpretation that helps lift the soul”.
 In almost all of Collins figurative works which include portions of the horse, the figurative image is intentionally incomplete, requiring the viewer to complete the image, bringing the viewer into the heart and soul of the work and in so doing breaking the third wall.